 If you’d have told me in The Knife of Never Letting Go that I would like, or even just feel a little bit of sympathy for this bastard, I would have laughed you right in the face.

-Nicely played, Patrick Ness.
-Nicely played…
+Well played, Patrick Ness.
+Well played…

 “Yer the only friend I got, pigpiss… Ain’t that the biggest tragedy you ever heard?”